*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 That brings us to the end of our journey through the wonderful world of ginger and chamomile tea.
 Chamomile tea can sometimes be a bit divisive when it comes to its flavor but blending it with ginger makes it a much more drinkable herbal tea.

-But it might be a great herbal blend to use to introduce people to herbal infusions in general because it is so drinkable and flavor with the familiar addition of ginger root to the blend.
+But it might be a great herbal blend to use to introduce people to herbal infusions in general because it is so drinkable and flavorful with the familiar addition of ginger root to the blend.

 Thanks for visiting and have a wonderful day.